MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/howto-provision-deployment-group-agents.md

 ## Install the Azure Pipelines Agent Azure VM extension

 If you use Azure VMs as your deployment machines, you can install the Azure Pipelines Agent extension on each VM.
-The extension automatically registers the agent with a specified deployment group in your Azure DevOps project.
+The extension automatically registers the agent with the specified deployment group in your Azure DevOps project.

 To install the agent by using the extension, first create the deployment group: